 Whether you are new to film photography or picking it up again after a number of years, it is very easy to get started and a rewarding activity regardless of your level of expertise.

-There are still several manufacturers making film cameras today, however, a great way to get started is to take a look at the thriving second-hand market.
+A great way to get started is to take a look at the thriving second-hand market.
 It is very possible to pick up an excellent used film camera for a bargain price.
 As with any piece of second-hand equipment, we would advise you to check its condition before purchasing.
 If you are looking for something new and affordable to get you started try the HARMAN Reusable Camera which comes with two rolls of Kentmere film.

 You should also check with family and friends to see if they have an old camera they can lend you.
 You would be surprised how many people still have one somewhere in their house!
 For those familiar with digital photography, unsurprisingly film cameras work in much the same way with the main difference being you can’t instantly view your images on the back of the camera.
 To see how a film Single Lens Reflex (SLR) camera works watch this animation.